The Best Red Dot Sights for Every Occasion and Budget

 Why Use a Bushnell TRS 25?

-Clarity isn’t the best, and it’s not feature-filled, but it keeps up enough to be a competent red dot.
-It does the basics very well and provides you with a basic red dot that holds zero and withstands drops, falls, and even a little water.
+For a plinking rifle, the TRS-25 is hard to beat.
+It doesn’t boast the best clarity, and it’s not loaded with features, but it holds its own as a competent red dot.
+It’s got the basics down pat, providing a straightforward red dot that holds zero and can take a beating – drops, falls, and even a little water.

 Best Red Dot Sight Buyers Guide